 Take Care With Sunlight

 Talk with your doctor before trying any new treatment, including sunlight.
-If he thinks a small amount could be helpful, he may recommend that you go out in the sun for a few minutes without sunscreen and then put some on.
-Or he might suggest that you use a sunscreen with a higher protection and stay outside longer.
+If they think a small amount could be helpful, they may recommend that you go out in the sun for a few minutes without sunscreen and then put some on.
+Or they might suggest that you use a sunscreen with a higher protection and stay outside longer.